vaoan/AXAFinder/README.md

 # Basic knowledge about this repository

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Uses [Antd](https://ant.design/) as it's main theme and component library.
+Uses [Antd](https://ant.design/) as its main theme and component library.
 Edits Webpack configurations using different loaders and libraries but mainly it takes advantage of [Customize-cra](https://github.com/arackaf/customize-cra) to include the theme mentionated before and also load Web Workers [worker-loader](https://github.com/webpack-contrib/worker-loader) optimizing dramatically the browser reaction over the extense process the filters always suggests

 ## Requirements not met
 Image cache was not included in this repository, mostly because time limitations but also because I'm not familiar with the technology.
 I'm highly willing to learn it.